anshmundra/ADS-Project/README.md

 ## Overview
 This project explores how to effectively implement and possibly improve upon existing models for digit classification in complex, real-world images.
-Our focus is on preprocessing data, building and comparing different CNN models, and experimenting with complex object detection frameworks like YOLO.
+We use the Street View House Numbers (format 1) dataset Our focus is on preprocessing data, building and comparing different CNN models, and experimenting with complex object detection frameworks like YOLO.

 ## Contents
 1. **Data Preprocessing**